krassowski/meningitis-integration/Research_plan.md

 - [ ] Multiple regressions/ANOVA using top DEGs (1 day)

 I do not have a strong intuition on use of multiple regressions in this setting:
- - while the simpler approach would be to apply the model to all the variables and correct for multiple testing,
+ - while the simpler approach would be to apply the model to all the variables and correct for multiple testing (MT),
- - I could also start with the specialised DE tools which would first highlight the genes/proteins which are differentially expressed between groups.
+ - I could also start with the specialised DE tools which would first highlight (i.e. test for significance and correct for MT of the DEGs with more specialized approaches) the genes/proteins which are differentially expressed between groups.

 ### Multiple omics
 - [ ] Joint NMF clustering: a simple approach for unsupervised clustering (1 day)